MicrosoftDocs/SupportArticles-docs/support/sql/admin/1450-and-665-errors-running-dbcc-checkdb.md

 6. Reduce the lifetime of `DBCC CHECK` commands by using the performance enhancements and consequently avoid the 665 errors: [Improvements for the DBCC CHECKDB command may result in faster performance when you use the PHYSICAL_ONLY option](https://support.microsoft.com/kb/2634571)

-Under certain conditions, you might still encounter the above mentioned errors even after applying these fixes.
+Under certain conditions, you might still encounter the previously mentioned errors even after applying these fixes.
 In that scenario, you can evaluate some of the workarounds discussed in the following blog post:

 [Sparse File Errors: 1450 or 665 due to file fragmentation: Fixes and Workarounds](/archive/blogs/psssql/sparse-file-errors-1450-or-665-due-to-file-fragmentation-fixes-and-workarounds)